SierraSoftworks/blog/src/posts/2016-12-11-docker-swarm.md

 If anything, this simplicity and ease of use - not to mention the ability to run an identical environment on your laptop with no extra work - is the primary reason one would choose Swarm over any of its competitors.

-Proceeding beyond the interface, Swarm's built in service discovery, IP-per-container, and native Healthcheck integration put it on-par with most other services for basic functionality needed in a production environment.
+Proceeding beyond the interface, Swarm's built in service discovery, IP-per-container, and native health-check integration put it on-par with most other services for basic functionality needed in a production environment.

 ## Swarm's Disadvantages